CiscoDevNet/secure-firewall/Demo/devwks-2984/readme.md

 ## Task 04: Register the FTDv that was pre-created into your FMC domain

 Note: You might encounter an error like the one below when running the playbooks.
-If you get an error that looks like the below error:

 ```commandline
 ConnectionError: Failed to download API specification.
 Status code: 500.
 Response: b'command timeout triggered, timeout value is 30 secs.\\nSee the timeout setting options in the Network Debug and Troubleshooting Guide.'\n",
     "module_stdout": "",